RedDirtBits/BigMACMaps/README.md

 To date it has been tested only on the Cisco Nexus and IOS platforms.

 ## Conclusion

+What you will find here is the result of my efforts.
+I don't claim that it is the best way, the most effient way or any other such notion, but it does work.
+I have already run this in a production environment and produced a report that saved, at least myself, an enormous amount of time.

+As with all the code I have uploaded to GitHub, I do so in the hope that if someone comes across it, and sees something that could be done better, that they let me know.
+I know I would love to write some unit tests for this but I have not really had need to ever before as what code I write is generally for personal use.

+One thing I particularly focused on was writing this in such a way that it could be just as easily used in different environments such as a personal lab, GNS3 and, of course, a production environment.  if nothing else, I think I accomplished that.

+I ran into a few issues using TextFSM for parsing the tables.
+As a result, I ended up relying heavily on some classes I took around Regular Expressions and wrote my own parser for the arp and mac tables.
+That was fun.
+Really.
+No, really!
+I am going to have to find some more use cases for such a thing.

 This still needs work, and I will probably keep picking at it as I get to use it more to try and improve it as much as my Python skills will allow.
 If you happen to use this and find it useful, please, I would greatly appreciate you letting me know.
 If you find it as the worse code you have ever seen written, truthfully, I would love to know that too.